constabulary/gb/getting-started.md

              /home/dfc/devel/sftp/src/github.com/kr/fs (from $GOPATH)
              /home/dfc/devel/sftp/vendor/src/github.com/kr/fs

+Note: `gb-vendor` is not part of `gb`, to install it use `go get -u -v github.com/constabulary/gb-vendor`

 The build failed because the dependency, `github.com/kr/fs` was not found in the project, which was expected (ignore the message about `$GOPATH` this is a side effect of reusing the `go/build` package for dependency resolution).
 So we can use the `gb vendor` plugin to fetch the code for `github.com/kr/fs`, and try again

      % gb vendor github.com/kr/fs